aichung/cnichallenge_stub/README.rst

     cnichallenge_stub.py /some/input/directory /destination/directory

-***For the bare bones example, make sure to download and copy Challenge Training or Validation datasets to the input directory.
-For data: http://www.brainconnectivity.net/challenge_data.html***
+**For the bare bones example, make sure to download and copy the Challenge Training or Validation datasets to the input directory.
+For data: http://www.brainconnectivity.net/challenge_data.html**

 Using ``docker run``